RGB-Only Reconstruction of Tabletop Scenes for Collision-Free Manipulator Control: METHOD

 \subsection{Manipulator control problem}

-We leverage the sampling-based model predictive algorithm that was developed by Bhardwaj~et al.~\cite{bhardwaj2021corl:storm} and replace the environment collision checking function with a mesh-based signed distance function that computes distances.
-We then use the reconstructed mesh of the scene from our approach in the mesh-based Euclidean signed distance function to enable collision-free control of the robot.
+We leverage the sampling-based model predictive algorithm developed by Bhardwaj~et al.~\cite{bhardwaj2021corl:storm}, extended to support mesh-based signed distance function in Sundaralingam~et al.~\cite{balakumar2023curobo}.
+We then load the reconstructed mesh of the scene from our approach into this model predictive controller for collision-free motions of the robot.